#21

 It's probably the best I ever had.
 It had just the right amount of crunch/crispiness and it was fully and evenly cooked from tip to bottom.
 Needless to say I devoured all of it.
 All I did was use olive oil, kosher salt and pepper.

-ShadowsDad and Freddy like this post
+Freddy and ShadowsDad like this post

 "Simple: not to be confused with easy."